Lowcountry Giving Day

 Beyond Our Walls, Inc. (BOWs)

-Beyond Our Walls serves as a neighborhood center by providing a place for parents and children to connect with each other and their community.
-We are a safe environment that keeps kids off the streets and helps them to develop their social and behavioral skill.
+Beyond Our Walls serves as a neighborhood center providing a place for parents and children to connect with each other and their community.
+We are a safe environment that keeps kids off the streets and helps them to develop social and behavioral skills.
 Our children, guests and families are also provided with opportunities to learn more about African-American history and contributions to our society.
 We are inclusive and provide neighbors with access to digital technologies (internet, computers, and mobile) and training on how to use technology to become more informed and actively engaged in their communities and surrounding schools.